AndreiLucaci/deel-home-assignment/deel.README.md

 ### 4. implementation details

-This is implemented with `NestJs` as the underlying framework.
+This is implemented with `NestJs` as the underlying framework, and `typescript` as (haha linter) `js` superset.
 This is also a mono-repo, with micro-services in mind (each app inside `apps` folder can be deployed independently).
 All the `libs` can be shared between the `apps`.

 - `apps/api` - the main api app